North Korea calls for Pompeo to be dropped from talks; tests tactical weapon

 Referring to the test, a White House official said: “We are aware of the report and have no further comment.”

-South Korea’s presidential Blue House declined to comment on the test, referring questions to the defence ministry.
+South Korea’s presidential Blue House declined to comment on the test, referring questions to the defense ministry.
 It said it was analysing the nature of the weapon and North Korea’s intentions.

 Kim’s visit to the testing site came after he visited the North Korean Air and Anti-aircraft Force on Tuesday, according to KCNA.